nsarpangala/truss_network_spectral_node/README.md

 ## Files

 - codes are in src/ folder
-- example jupyter notebooks are in notebooks folder
+- example jupyter notebooks and python script are in example_problems folder

-## Required python libraries

-Basic ones like numpy, matplotlib

 ## Contributing